Golf Information

 Green Fees

-Playing access to the Course for non-members is available between Monday and Friday each week (excluding public holidays) and subject to availability.
+Playing access to the Course for non-members is available all days except Saturday and subject to availability.

 Whilst booking for social play is not mandatory, it is advisable to contact the Pro-Shop prior to attending to check on the availability of times.